camueller/SmartApplianceEnabler/doc/Notifications_EN.md

 Before notifications can be configured, there must be a [shell script configured in the settings](Settings_EN.md#user-content-notifications) via which the *Smart Appliance Enabler* sends the notifications.

-After a shell script has been configured, the sending of device-specific notifications can be activated for counters and switches by activating the checkbox `Activated`.
+After a shell script has been configured, the sending of device-specific notifications can be activated for meters and switches by activating the checkbox `Activated`.

 Without selecting individual events, the notification is for all events: